Valentine Sugar Cookies (gluten-free, vegan)

 Either chill the dough and prepare later, or make into cookies now.

-Roll into balls, or roll the dough out 1/4 inch thick and cut into shapes.
-Use a spatula to transfer to the baking sheet.
+For shaped cookies: Roll the dough out to 1/4 inch thick directly on a cookie sheet (so you don't have to transfer them) lined with a silicone baking mat or parchment paper.
+Peel the surrounding dough off.
 Dough is fragile, so you may need to re-shape the cookies on the pan a bit.

 Bake 8 minutes for soft and chewy cookies, or 10 minutes for more crispy cookies.
 Let cool on the pan, then transfer to a cooling rack or plate to frost.